simonw/til/google-sheets/concatenate.md

     =if(isblank(A4), "", "- url: " & A4)

-The `&` character is used for strinc concatenation.
+The `&` character is used for string concatenation.

 The `if(condition, if-true, if-false)` function is used to return an empty string if the cell is blank, or a concatenated string otherwise.